Headstorm/data-science-toolbox/batch-vs-stream/batch-vs-stream-overview.md

 ## Reference and additional reading

-[1] For a (slightly outdated) casual read, chekc out this medium post: https://medium.com/@chandanbaranwal/spark-streaming-vs-flink-vs-storm-vs-kafka-streams-vs-samza-choose-your-stream-processing-91ea3f04675b
+[1] For a (slightly outdated) casual read, check out this Medium post: https://medium.com/@chandanbaranwal/spark-streaming-vs-flink-vs-storm-vs-kafka-streams-vs-samza-choose-your-stream-processing-91ea3f04675b

 [2] For a more serious survey, read this IEEE paper: https://ieeexplore.ieee.org/document/8864052